 - The procedure can be used to test over 100 genetic conditions

-- PGD is carried out before implantation thus allowing the couple to decide on whether they want pregnancy
+- PGS is carried out before implantation thus allowing the couple to decide on whether they want pregnancy

 - Couples can have biological children

-The following are a few risks associated with PGD:
+The following are a few risks associated with PGS:

-- Pre-implantation genetic diagnosis does not substitute the prenatal testing.
+- Pre-implantation genetic screening does not substitute the prenatal testing.